AIP Language Institute

 The University at Albany’s study abroad option at the AIP Language Institute is intended for students wanting to better their Spanish language skills.
 Additional three-credit courses, taught in English, are offered in a variety of subjects, including culture, literature, art, history, and business.
 The Spanish literature course is taught in both English and Spanish (separate classes).
 In order to take the literature course in Spanish, it is recommended that you have at least intermediate level Spanish skills.

 Since AIP is an institute for foreign students and NOT a Spanish university, courses are limited to students participating on the UAlbany program.
 This allows for small class sizes and increased instructor-student interaction.
 Each course must have a minimum of 4 students enrolled or it may be canceled.
 The topics covered in the courses are different in the fall and spring semesters in order to allow students to participate for an entire year.
-Classes are held Monday through Thursday to allow you the chance to travel and take advantage of a variety of cultural opportunities.
+Classes are held Monday through Friday.

 Course Descriptions and Syllabi